Abolish the Federal Government and Realign the Nation Based on Football

 College football is weird.
 It’s intensely tribal, and the tribes are intensely regional.
 Because “college,” the tribes are intensely focused on an academic approach to values, but that approach varies widely because state academic institutions cater to the value indoctrinations of the local population, across the long term.
-And if we believe the Woodward analysis (I do) then that means those colleges reflect the values of the region, ergo the values of the people who settled that region, ergo the values of Woodward’s eleven tribes.
+And if we believe the Woodard analysis (I do) then that means those colleges reflect the values of the region, ergo the values of the people who settled that region, ergo the values of Woodard’s eleven tribes.
 Maybe it’s not a curious artifact after all.

 Maybe it’s obvious.
 Maybe the solution was there all along.

 And then, once we’re all done with this hot culture war and violent revolution and stacking piles of dead bodies and such, we can maybe move to resolving our disagreements on the gridiron.

 I think that might be saner.
 Hypothetically speaking.

 It would be a lot more fun to watch.